zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    that is indeed the case; if so, this event will be generated.

-   :c: The connection.
+   :param c: The connection.

-   :atype: The type of the analyzer confirming that its protocol is in
+   :param atype: The type of the analyzer confirming that its protocol is in
           use.
 The value is one of the ``Analyzer::ANALYZER_*`` constants.
 For example, ``Analyzer::ANALYZER_HTTP`` means the HTTP analyzer determined that it's indeed parsing an HTTP connection.

-   :aid:   A unique integer ID identifying the specific *instance* of the
+   :param aid:   A unique integer ID identifying the specific *instance* of the
           analyzer *atype*  that is analyzing the connection ``c``.
 The ID can be used to reference the analyzer when using builtin functions like :zeek:id:`disable_analyzer`.